wp-plugins/cpanel-manager-from-worpit/readme.txt

 = Parked Domains =

 *	View all Parked Domains along with their full document root path and their redirection status
-*	Add a new Parked Domains
+*	Add a new Parked Domain
 *	Delete Parked Domains IN BULK

+= Addon Domains =

+*	View all Addon Domains along with their full document root path and their redirection status
+*	Add a new Addon Domain and associated FTP user.
+*	Delete Addon Domains IN BULK

 With it (in time) you will be able to perform many convenient functions from within your WordPress site that you would otherwise need to log into your cPanel to do.